alexdmoss/distroless-python/README.md

 ## Implementation

 Following issues copying the Bazel-based approach used by [Google's distroless repo itself](https://github.com/GoogleContainerTools/distroless), I switched approach to a technique I understood better - multi-layer docker images.
 I took the distroless C image as a base and then used an earlier docker layer to bring in my choice of Python + its dependencies in.

-### A Note on M1 / Apple Silicon

-The scripts can be used locally to build an `-arm64` variant, but the CI will currently only build the x86_64 version.
-I haven't yet looked into options to deal with this yet.

 ---